amaurybsouza/iac-practice/README.md

-# How to install Docker on EC2 instance using Terraform and Ansible?
+# Terraform & Ansible: The power of automation

 Provisioning a EC2 instance at AWS Cloud with Terraform to install Docker app with Ansible.